Official Government Website

 • eService email address for use by the Idaho State Court’s iCourt system (active and house counsel members only).
 Info on eService Addresses and iCourt.

 In order to maintain complete records, the Idaho State Bar requests you to also provide your home address and street address (if your mailing address is a PO Box) for our internal records.
-Note – if you do not wish your home address released to the public, do not use it as your mailing address.
+Note: If you do not wish your home address released to the public, do not use it as your mailing address.

 Please keep the Idaho State informed of any changes to your membership information by using the online Address Change Form or contacting the Licensing Department at (208) 334-4500.